Skip to main content

 • Santa Cruz Predatory Bird Research Group

-Formed as a result of declining populations of predatory birds in the 1970s, the SCPBRG educates communities on the importance of conservation.
+Formed as a result of declining populations of predatory birds in the 1970s, this research group educates communities on the importance of conservation.
 They offer a unique experience to students by setting up cameras at nesting sites for intimate observations.

 • Society of Canadian Ornithologists

-This society administers awards and publishes a journal, Avian Conservation and Ecology – Ecologie et Conservation des Oiseaux (ACE-ECO), for the purpose of communicating the conservation and ecology of birds.
+This society administers awards and publishes a journal, Avian Conservation and Ecology – Ecologie et Conservation des Oiseaux (ACE-ECO), to communicate about the conservation and ecology of birds.

 • Society of Caribbean Ornithology

-The largest bird conservation group in the Greater Caribbean region works to conserve the habitat and lives of the birds living in the Caribbean through research and education.
-The SCO publishes the Journal of Caribbean Ornithology.
+The largest bird conservation group in the Greater Caribbean region publishes the Journal of Caribbean Ornithology and works to conserve the habitat and lives of the birds living in the Caribbean through research and education.

 • Waterbird Society